Standard vs Shared Blocks

 4. Performance and Scalability Considerations

-The choice between local and shared blocks directly impacts the rendering performance and database load of an Optimizely CMS 12 PaaS instance.
+The choice between local and shared blocks directly impacts rendering performance and database load on an Optimizely CMS 12 PaaS instance.

 Rendering Overhead

-- Local Blocks: Rendering a local block property is computationally inexpensive because the data is already loaded along with the parent page.
+- Local Blocks: Rendering a local block property is computationally inexpensive because the data is already loaded along with the parent page - no additional database calls are required.

 -